Academic Advising for Ross Undergrads

-- Clarifying your intellectual, professional, and personal interests.
+- Discovering your intellectual, professional, and personal interests.

 - Developing personal goals and evaluating your progress.

-BBA (both regular and preferred admission) and Minor in Business students are assigned an individual advisor upon being admitted to the program.
+BBA and Minor in Business students are assigned an individual advisor upon being admitted to the program.
 You can meet with them to ease your transition, discuss your options, and track your progress.